PsychVault

 This is worth saying explicitly because many neurodivergent clinicians carry shame about needing a smaller caseload.
 The shame is misplaced.
 Sustainable practice is good practice.

 Caseload structure matters as much as size.
-Spacing sessions (rather than back-to-back scheduling), building in protected admin time, and clustering similar presentations can all reduce cognitive switching costs significantly.
+Spacing sessions, building in protected admin time, and clustering similar presentations can all reduce cognitive switching costs significantly.

 Sensory Environment